PieterEdoardo/Reverse_engineering_practice/crackmes/GDB_basics/README.md

 <img width="803" height="535" alt="image" src="https://github.com/user-attachments/assets/0ec3dd56-eb2c-4320-9313-9fd933e9b4db" />

 I read a bunch of stuff on `gdb` and I learned some basic commands.
-I started off by setting a breakpoint on main and ran the program to get the real addresses with `break main` and `run` respectively.
-Looking at the actual logic it goes through acouple steps:
+After bringing up the assembly with `layout asm`, I started off by setting a breakpoint on main and ran the program to get the live addresses with `break main` and `run` respectively.
+Looking at the logic it goes through acouple steps:
 1. Declaring a variable on the stack.
 2. Iterating through a for loop and it multiplies a value each cycle.
 3. Calling `printf` print a message.